Overview

 MySQL version

-A MySQL upgrade cannot be in progress.
+A MySQL upgrade can not be in progress.

 NOTE: In cases where an upgrade is necessary and the system is set up to use a remote server, a local server will be temporarily configured and enabled for the duration of the elevation, and the remote instance will be re-enabled once the elevation completes.